SpectoLabs/hoverfly/docs/pages/troubleshooting/troubleshooting.rst

         ],
     }

-If you cannot update your ``depricatedQuery`` from your simulation for a technical reason, feel free to raise an issue on Hoverfly.
+If you cannot update your ``deprecatedQuery`` from your simulation for a technical reason, feel free to raise an issue on Hoverfly.

 Why am I not able to access my Hoverfly remotely?